tencentyun/intlcloud-documents/product/云智大数据平台服务/Sparkling数据仓库套件/快速入门_intl.md

 ### Data Integration
 Currently, Sparkling supports ingestion of data from TencentDB and COS.
-Click **Data** in the left panel on the product page to enter the data ingestion page where you can select RDBMS or COS for data ingestion.
+Click **Data** in the left pane on the product page to enter the data ingestion page where you can select RDBMS or COS for data ingestion.

 ### Data Development
 Click **Workspace** to enter the data development page where you can create, refresh, rename or delete a notebook and enter an SQL statement in the command bar and then visualize and download it.